OrderFusion: Encoding Orderbook for End-to-End Probabilistic Intraday Electricity Price Forecasting: Baselines

-\textbf{Na\"ive$^2$:} The price index from the same delivery hour on the previous day is used as the na\"ive point forecast.

-\textbf{Na\"ive$^3$:} The price index from the same delivery hour, averaged over the past 3 days, is used as the na\"ive forecast.
+\textbf{Na\"ive$^1$:} The price index from the most recent delivery hour is used as the na\"ive point forecast, which is generally a strong and hard-to-beat baseline. \textbf{Na\"ive$^2$:} The price index from the same delivery hour on the previous day is used. \textbf{Na\"ive$^3$:} The price index from the same delivery hour, averaged over the past 3 days, is used.
 To obtain probabilistic forecasts, we first compute the residuals as the difference between the true price and the na\"ive point forecast from the training data.
 Then, these residuals are grouped by delivery hour to estimate their percentiles.
-Lastly, we add these hour-specific residual percentiles to the na\"ive point forecasts to form the na\"ive probabilistic forecasts.
+Lastly, we add these hour-specific residual percentiles to the na\"ive point forecasts to form the probabilistic forecasts.